MicrosoftDocs/azure-reference-other/studio-module-reference/median-filter.md

 2. For **Length**, type an integer value that defines the total size of the window across which the filter is applied.
 This is also called the filter *mask*.

      The value should be an odd, positive-valued integer.
 If you specify an even number, the mask size is reduced by one.
-Any number of 3 or less results in no change to the values.

      By default the mask begins at the current value and creates a window centered on the current value.